Use of "Stuckism"

 Daily Telegraph:

-baying mob (the stuckist British sense of fair play being so powerful)
+as a baying mob (the stuckist British sense of fair play being so powerful)"

 Stuckist everyman, 7 December 2006